Umar-Kamani/Graph_theory_summative_discrete_maths/README.md

 Check whether the graph contains an Eulerian circuit.

 If an Eulerian circuit exists, print the edge traversal sequence.

+run 10000 trials to estimate the conditional probability that a random connected graph on 10 vertices with edge probability 0.3 is Eulerian.

+Display a visualization of the generated graph using matplotlib.

 Because the graph is generated randomly on each run, the output will differ between executions.
 Some runs will produce a connected and/or Eulerian graph, while others will not.